 The recipe for Sparkling Sea Foam came about after a meal where we were served many courses that included a foamy topping.
 Since I am not a fan of molecular gastronomy, I decided to play around with other ways of creating a foamy topping.
 After reading about powdered meringue, I decided to give it a whirl.
 The premise seemed easy; a little meringue powder and liquid, then mixing together using a hand mixer.
 It worked perfectly with water, so I decided to try with sparkling wine.
 Voila!
 A slightly sweet foam topping made with the Sofia Blanc de Blancs sparkling wine that goes really well with the Island Creek oysters!
 I am thinking the sparkling Sofia Rose or Red would make for a beautiful foam topping, too.

 The recipe for the Broiled Aleppo Pepper Buttered Oysters came about after enjoying platters of Hog Island Oysters that were lightly roasted in a chorizo butter.
 Sublime, and again a great companion for this sparkling wine.
 The Aleppo pepper is moderately spicy with a slightly sweet undertone and when mixed with a high quality salted butter and oysters it is WOW.
-Only roast until the butter is melted and the oysters are slightly warm.
+You will only cook them until the butter is melted and the oysters are slightly warm.

 Lastly, I always like to serve a simple mignonette on my oyster bar.
 Clean and refreshing, and perfect to mix with briny oysters.
 It is a classic that never goes out of style!